Making a decision about straightening your teeth is difficult.

 If your teeth are beginning to develop white spots, then you need to take steps to prevent your demineralisation from worsening.
 In addition to consulting your orthodontist, you should also consider switching from metal braces to Invisalign to reduce your risk.

 From reducing your inconvenience to increasing your confidence, transitioning to Invisalign can help you find a beautiful smile while making your orthodontic treatment a more pleasant experience.

-If you’re ready to enjoy the benefits of clear aligners, schedule a free appointment with your nearest MiSmile Invisalign provider.
+If you’re ready to enjoy the benefits of clear aligners, schedule a free consultation with your nearest MiSmile Invisalign provider.

 Phone lines open 9am to 5.30pm Monday to Friday